A mayor for everybody

 Roddy meets Williamsburg police officers at a residence to address an illegal chicken problem.
 Roddy explains that he had been receiving complaints about chickens from neighbors.

 Landon Connelly, 4, Roddy's grandson, squishes his face after they finish eating at The Brick Oven restaurant.
-Landon visits Landon and Maria in Williamsburg about twice a month.
+Landon visits Roddy and Maria in Williamsburg about twice a month.
 The three usually go to The Brick Oven because Landon thinks that Roddy owns it.

 Roddy is often seen riding around town in his bright yellow golf cart that he uses instead of a car, when weather permits.
 Roddy says, "In a golf cart riding around as mayor, you see so much more than you do if you're driving through in a car or whatever.
 You can see issues and problems, and see people and wave and have a good time.”